 We’d heard great things about Eart Guitars, so we were pretty excited to get the chance to try out this Eart Studio EGLP-610.
 It’s quite obviously made in the same mold as the Les Paul, although not so much that you’d call it a clone.

 After unboxing, we realized we’d been sent the Honey Satin Tea finish.
-It was well applied, but perhaps a little too bland as a color – although this is entirely personal.
-The body was made from 2 pieces of okume, which is a more sustainable and more affordable mahogany alternative.
-The grain was extremely similar to that which you’d find on a mahogany model, and weight wise it was similar, too.
+It was well applied, but perhaps a little too bland as a color, although this is entirely personal.
+The body was made from 2 pieces of okume, which is a more sustainable and affordable mahogany alternative.
+The grain was extremely similar to that which you’d find on a mahogany model, and was similar weight-wise as well.

 The back of the body was actually upgraded from the classic Les Paul design in that it had comfort contouring under the arm.
 This was a great touch, and it’s something not often seen on this style of guitar.

 As for pickups, it had a pair of quality Alnico II humbuckers.
-We didn’t get much information about the pickups themselves, but on playing them we found that the neck pickup had great warmth and tight mid focus, but the bridge lost a little bit of clarity with high gain.
+We didn’t get much information about the pickups themselves, but upon playing them, we found that the neck pickup had great warmth and tight mid focus, but the bridge lost a little bit of clarity with high gain.
 Overall, they weren’t bad, but they weren’t this guitar’s strongest point.

 Fortunately, it held tune well.
-The hardware was all surprisingly good quality considering the relative obscurity of the brand, and we’d have no problems in trusting it during a gig.
+The hardware was all surprisingly good quality, considering the relative obscurity of the brand, and we’d have no problems trusting it during a gig.

 The student guitar turned punk icon.